hashicorp/terraform-website/content/source/docs/enterprise/azure-setup-guide.html.md

 ### Failure Scenarios

-The PTFE Reference Architecture is designed to handle different failure scenarios that have different probabilities.
+The Terraform Enterprise Reference Architecture is designed to handle different failure scenarios that have different probabilities.
 The ability to provide better service continuity will improve as the architecture evolves.